chuanluocs/EffectiveQM/README.md

   - [comp](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/comp): Comparison data between *EffectiveQM* and all competitors.
   - [abalation](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/abalation): Provides data for ablation analysis experiments.
     - [abalation_for_Potential_Guided](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/abalation/abalation_for_Potential_Guided): The experimental data of the ablation analysis of Potential-guided scoring Function, that is, the comparative data of the *Alt-2* version in the paper.
-    - [abalation_for_State_Aware](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/abalation/abalation_for_State_Aware): The experimental data of the ablation analysis of State Aware, that is, the comparative data of the *Alt-1* version in the paper.
+    - [abalation_for_Mode_Aware](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/abalation/abalation_for_Mode_Aware): The experimental data of the ablation analysis of Mode Aware, that is, the comparative data of the *Alt-1* version in the paper.
   - [hyper-para](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/hyper-para): Experimental data for hyperparameter analysis experiments.
     - [lambda](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/hyper-para/lambda): Analyzing the experimental data on the hyperparameters of $\lambda$.
     - [delta](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/hyper-para/delta): Analyzing the experimental data on the hyperparameters of $\delta$.